 - Now, disable the “Cached Exchange Mode,” and press “Next>>Finish.

-- Kernel for OST Recovery
+- OST Recovery

-The best method to solve this error is to repair the OST file and convert it to a PST file with Kernel for OST Recovery.
+The best method to solve this error is to repair the OST file and convert it to a PST file with OST Recovery.
 The advanced third-party tool fixes all types of Exchange OST-related errors and repairs highly corrupted and damaged OST files efficiently.
 It is the best tool to recover complete mailbox contents from orphaned and inaccessible OST files and save them to PST and more file formats securely without altering the original properties and metadata.
 It moves recovered OST files to Office 365, email servers, and web-based email clients extensively.This tool provides some extensive features, such as:

 - Fix corruption issues of OST file and make it accessible